sammyfung/regional_github_users/README.md

 $ export QUALIFIER='type:user'

-For events of regional users in last 3 months. (in development) (missing in this repos, will be released, or pls contact us)
+For events of regional users in last 3 months.

 $ python collect_events.py

 Collected public events will be saved to 'Location Name' - events.csv, ie. Hong Kong - events.csv for the default location.

-## Todo

-Developing a script to collect the public events of regional users in last 3 months (limited by GitHub API).

 ## Authors